 Because combining Capital and Virgin would lead to a radio station of a much larger size, the merger needed to be referred to the Monopolies and Mergers Commission before it was allowed to go through.

 At a similar time, new Virgin presenters continued to appear on the scene.
-The company scored an incredible win by bringing Chris Evans – an iconic presenter – in to present their breakfast show.
+The company scored an incredible win by bringing Chris Evans – an iconic presenter –

 Chris Evans on Virgin Radio was responsible for handling the Breakfast show alongside the rest of his Radio 1 crew after he was fired from BBC 1 in 1997.